austinscreations/OXRS-AC-TP32-ESP-FW/README.md

 # OXRS-AC-POETouchScreen-ESP32-FW

-OXRS firmware for running on the WT32-SC01 touchscreen with support for a POE Ethernet enable shield.
+OXRS firmware for the WT32-SC01 touchscreen with support for a POE enabled shield.